Nette Documentation Preview

 ```

-trim(string charlist = " \t\n\r\0\x0B\u{A0}") .[filter]
+trim(string $charlist=" \t\n\r\0\x0B\u{A0}") .[filter]

 Strip leading and trailing characters, by default whitespace.